 2. Set a work routine

 Even flexible working requires some structure.
 Routines bring healthy stability and order to our days, and as a remote worker, they also help your colleagues know your availability.
 Details can change to fit other commitments, but the overall shape of your day should be pretty much consistent across your week.
-So go back to basics: plan when you will start work, take lunch, have breaks and end work each day.
+So go back to basics: plan when you will wake up, start work, take lunch, have breaks and end work each day.
 Bookend your days with activities – like exercise or reading – to help mark the transition between work time and personal time.
 Some people find it helpful to build in a “mock commute” to help protect that separation, but it’s also just a perfect excuse to build activity into your day.

 3. Have a plan for each day